Macquarie River railway bridge, Dubbo

-The Dubbo rail bridge over Macquarie River - Wambuul is a heritage-listed railway bridge on the Main Western line across the Macquarie River, located west of the Dubbo central business district in New South Wales, Australia.
+The Dubbo rail bridge over Macquarie River – Wambuul is a heritage-listed railway bridge on the Main Western line across the Macquarie River, located west of the Dubbo central business district in New South Wales, Australia.
 It was designed by John Whitton as the Engineer-in-Chief for the New South Wales Government Railways.
 The bridge was built during 1884 by Benjamin Barnes, with ironwork by Cochrane & Co, Middlesb [sic], England.
 The railway bridge is also known as the Dubbo Lattice Railway Bridge.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 The bridge was added to the New South Wales State Heritage Register on 2 April 1999 and was listed on the (now defunct) Register of the National Estate on 18 April 1989.

 The bridge is sited 462.762 km from Sydney Central station.

 History

-During the 20-year period 1873-1893 there was a massive programme of public works in New South Wales, particularly in expanding the road and rail networks.
+During the 20-year period 1873–1893 there was a massive programme of public works in New South Wales, particularly in expanding the road and rail networks.
 It was a boom period that ended with a severe economic depression.

 Despite the boom conditions, the respective Chief Engineers, for Roads, William C. Bennett, and for Railways, John Whitton, were constrained to economise by using as much local material as possible, consequently an enormous amount of hardwood timber was used for bridgeworks, mostly timber beam and timber truss bridges.
 However, there were many major rivers to be crossed, requiring long span bridges, for which no form of timber bridge was suitable.
 These large bridges had to be metal and supplied from England, a very expensive import cost to the successive colonial governments.

 Both Chief Engineers were British so they chose the widely used wrought iron lattice truss bridge in the half-through form.
 Twelve of these were built for the railways and 24 for roads.
 These two sets of iron lattice bridges are the most significant group of bridges of the colonial period.
 A high percentage are extant and still in use, 11 on railways and 18 on roads.
 The current railway lattice bridges are: